Kopano-dev/kapi/README.md

 specify the `KOPANO_GC_REST_SOCKETS` environment variable to point to the base directory location.
 All `.sock` files in that directory will be used as upstream proxy paths.

+### pubs: Kopano Pubsub and Webhook plugin

+Kopano API includes a pub/sub system and webhooko system via the Pubs plugin.
+To specify the cryptographic secret for the Pubs plugin use the environment variable `KOPANO_PUBS_SECRET_KEY`.
+For more information on the Pubs plugin look at 'plugins/pubs/README.md'.

 ## Run unit tests